I am a recovered anorexic. Please, don't stop. I've also lived the contrast: I've been overweight.

 With my background as an anorexic, and having such a negative relationship with my body and food, (which was perpetuated by the fitness industry – competitive, vain, ego driven), it has become my mission to change the face of fitness one trainer at a time.

 In 2000 I was invited to be part of the canfitpro PRO TRAINER Team.
 I have since provided Personal Training and Nutrition Certification courses, exams and continuing education programs for thousands of fitness professionals across Canada.
 I have been awarded PRO TRAINER of the year by canfitpro.

-Through my many courses, workshops , events, and books, I help fitness professionals move away from fitness for appearance or performance only (this is one aspect but not all) and help create an environment where fitness programming can be about increasing energy, living well, feeling good and having the life one desires.
+Through my many courses, programs , events, and books, I help fitness professionals move away from fitness for appearance or performance only (this is one aspect but not all) and help create an environment where fitness programming can be about increasing energy, living well, feeling good and having the life one desires.

 To me, personal training is a business of relationships, not a business of fitness programming.
 It’s more about seeing each individual for who they are, and where they are and then creating the right plan for them in that moment in their life.
 It's about having the skills, tools and ability to help them physically, nutritionally, and spiritually by blending fitness, nutrition and wellness on a daily basis in order to ensure the healthiest life patterns are available and shared.

 Improper programming (cookie cutter fitness and nutrition programs) is the number one reason my clients have told me they stopped in the past.
 My greatest lesson over the last two decades in this industry is simple: Personal Training is not about ME, it’s about THEM.
 No one ever cared how fit and healthy I was, they only care how fit and healthy they can be.

 Today, I live and breathe the concept of building bodies with soul.
 One Trainer at a time.